 The Audit Committee is composed entirely of independent Trustees.
 The members of the Audit Committee are Messrs.
-Catford, Kress (retiring), Munn (Chairman), and Walker.
-Additional information concerning the Trust's Audit Committee and its external auditors can be found in the Trust's Annual Information Form dated February 13, 2020.
+Munn (Chairman), Turple and Walker.
+Additional information concerning the Trust's Audit Committee and its external auditors can be found in the Trust's Annual Information Form dated February 16, 2022.
 See "Audit Committee Mandate", "Audit Committee Compensation, Education and Expertise" and "Payments to the Trust's External Auditors".